Professor Arash Mafi

 The primary focus of the Photonics Research Group, headed by Dr. Arash Mafi, is on the application of theoretical, computational, and experimental methods for cutting-edge research in photonics, especially on nonlinear and quantum aspects of guided-wave optics.
-Guided-wave optics, whether in the form of optical fibers, or as plasmonic and silicon nano-waveguides, is the fundamental platform in device applications in photonics and will always remain at the frontiers of research in photonics.
-Our group has access to advanced computational and experimental facilities at the Center for High Tech Materials and Department of Physics & Astronomy at the University of New Mexico and benefits from several on-going collaborations with other academic institutions and industry.
+The research focuses on integrating fundamental science and application at the intersection of quantum nonlinear optics and complexity.
+The research group has access to advanced computational and experimental facilities at the Center for High Technology Materials and Department of Physics & Astronomy at the University of New Mexico and benefits from several on-going collaborations with other academic institutions and industry.

 - Optics and photonics: Theoretical, computational, and experimental; Guided-wave and fiber optics.

 - Image transport using transverse Anderson localization; Wave propagation in random media.

 - Laser and nonlinear properties of Anderson localization optical fibers.

 - Quantum and nonlinear behavior of optical waveguides.

 - Entangled pair generation in optical waveguides for quantum communications.

 - High power fiber lasers: Radiation-balanced fiber lasers.

 - Linear and nonlinear multimode interference devices.